 I can imagine few things more grueling than watching a loved one waste away from this brutal disease and its brutal treatment.

 I took the opportunity when Grace told me something that she used to do with my mom “before Grandma got sick.”
-We talked about the fun things they’d done together, how my mom always took her to kids classes at the garden center.
+We talked about the fun things they’d done together, how my mom always took her to kids classes at the garden center, and how Grace liked to sleep with her in her heated water bed.

 I burst into tears (something I had been doing at least thirty-seven times a day), and I asked her if she was aware that Grandma might not get better from this sickness.